The Magills

 From here it is unclear what happened to Annie Louisa, as she was not part of the family when Annie remarried in 1887, and there was no further record of her in Victorian registries.
 However, a broader search found that she had married in Glebe, NSW in 1909 (Registry number 8000/1909) to Frank Spurrier.
 They had one child:

-• Herbert Stephen 1915, in Granville, NSW (Registry number 6935/1915), he passed away in 1960, in Sydney, NSW (Registry number 18573/1960), apparently without marrying or having children.
+Herbert Stephen 1915, in Granville, NSW (Registry number 6935/1915), he passed away in 1960, in Sydney, NSW (Registry number 18573/1960), apparently without marrying or issue.

 Frank Spurrier died in 1954, in Auburn, NSW (Registry number 26887/1954).